-So, we are all ‘in recovery’ from craving, aversion and confusion….
+So, the Buddha said we all need to ‘recover’ from our craving, aversion and confusion….

 we are all ‘in recovery’ from greed, hatred and delusion.

-By way of some insight into the Buddhist path of recovery, here is a short quote from the early Buddhist texts:
+By way of some insight into the Buddhist path of recovery, here are two short quotes from the early Buddhist texts: